California Penal Code 311 Child Pornography Laws

 - Penal Code 311.10 PC prohibits knowingly advertising obscene child porn for sale or distribution;

-- Penal Code 311.3 PC prohibits knowingly developing, duplicating, printing, or exchanging any type of child pornography;
+- Penal Code 311.3 PC prohibits knowingly developing, duplicating, printing, or exchanging any child pornography;

 - Penal Code 311.4 PC prohibits hiring, employing, persuading, coercing, a minor to participate in producing child pornography: